Supporting Employees with Substance Use Disorder (SUD): A Guide for Employers

 An estimated 46 million Americans aged 18 or older experience substance use disorder (SUD).
 Nearly two-thirds of this population, 30.1 million, are employed.
 Employees with SUD, both treated and untreated, work across various sectors, industries, and sizes of employers.
 Employers who effectively respond to substance use in the workplace and work to hire, onboard, retain, and advance people in recovery from SUD benefit from an expanded labor pool, increased worker well-being, decreased turnover, improved productivity, and reduced health care costs.

-Because employers are uniquely positioned to address SUD in a way that benefits them and the nation’s economy, a National Drug Control Strategy (PDF) was created to promote and support recovery-ready workplace (RRW) policies across the public, private, and federal sectors.
-This document supports employers in developing RRW policies and provides information to help them address substance use in their workforce.
+Employers are uniquely positioned to address SUD in a way that benefits them and the nation’s economy.
+This document supports employers in developing recovery-ready workplace (RRW) policies and provides information to help them address substance use in their workforce.

 What is SUD?